 - You can only add one SCM per Git provider.
-For example, you cannot at two GitHub SCMs.
+For example, you cannot add two GitHub SCMs.

 Step 1: Open Your Profile

-In Harness, click your account profile in the bottom of the navigation.
+In Harness, click your account profile at the bottom of the navigation.

 In My Source Code Managers, click Add Source Code Manager.